Clemson QB Lawrence, Alabama QB Tagovailoa emerge as early favourites in 2019 Heisman Trophy raceCommercial Content | 21+ | T&Cs Apply

 Tagovailoa threw for 3,966 yards and 43 TDs with only six INTs last season and like Lawrence, will have the benefit of a powerful ground game paced by Najee Harris.
 What Tagovailoa has that Lawrence does not is a bona fide stud No. 1 receiver in Jerry Jeudy.

-Alabama has produced three Pro Bowl quality wide receiver this decade in Julio Jones, Amari Cooper, and most recently, Calvin Ridley.
-While he technically will be in the pros next decade, Jeudy has shown the potential to match his predecessors after totaling 68 catches for 1,315 yards and 14 TDs.
+There is fast development in the Alabama sports betting regulation and Alabama has produced three Pro Bowl quality wide receiver this decade in Julio Jones, Amari Cooper, and most recently, Calvin Ridley.
+While he technically will be in the pros next decade, Jeudy has shown the potential to match his predecessors after totalling 68 catches for 1,315 yards and 14 TDs.

 The junior himself is a +3,000 pick for the Heisman, but the last player at that position to win the award was Michigan’s Desmond Howard in 1991.